YasinAlhadi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2_ function that copies a string.
 3_  function that compares two strings.
 4_  function that reverses the content of an array of integers.
+5_  function that changes all lowercase letters of a string to uppercase.